 Ease Travel Fears

-- The next day when you’re behind the wheel and your puppy’s munching treats in the back seat, start the car.
+The next day when you’re behind the wheel and your puppy’s munching treats in the back seat, start the car.
 Then turn off the motor and get out without going anywhere.
 Do this three or four times during the day until the pet takes it as a matter of course.

 It’s a good idea to crate train and confine your puppy while in the moving car.
-A loose animal inside the car can be dangerous both to the pet and the driver, so invest in a seat belt, car barrier, and/or a kennel.
+A loose animal inside the car can be dangerous both to the pet and the driver.
+Invest in a seat belt, car barrier, or a kennel.